Skip to main content

 Import to existing glossary

-This endpoint allows you to import entries from a CSV file into an existing glossary.
-The CSV format should match the glossary's base language in the first column.
+POST /v1/glossaries/:glossary_id/import This endpoint allows you to import entries from a CSV file into an existing glossary, with optional explicit header mapping and merge strategy.
+By default, the CSV format should match the glossary’s base language in the first column.

 CSV Format